BleekerLab/genotype_by_sequencing/README.md

 # Description

-A Snakemake pipeline that calls SNPs (Single Nucleotide Polymorphisms) from _messenger_ RNA-seq data.
-It trims and aligns mRNA-seq fastq to a reference genome, then call SNPs before computing the number of SNPs per genomic window (e.g. per 1Mb).
+A Snakemake pipeline that calls SNPs (Single Nucleotide Polymorphisms) from either DNA-seq or mRNA-seq data.
+It trims and aligns DNA/mRNA-seq fastq to a reference genome, then call SNPs before computing the number of SNPs per genomic window (e.g. per 1Mb).
 This pipeline can process single or paired-end data and is mostly suited for Illumina sequencing data.

 ## Description
 This pipeline analyses the raw RNA-seq data and produces two files containing the raw and normalized counts.

 1. The raw fastq files will be trimmed for adaptors and quality checked with `fastp`.
-2. The genome sequence FASTA file will be used for the mapping step of the trimmed reads using `STAR`.
+2. The genome sequence FASTA file will be used for the mapping step of the trimmed reads using either `bwa` or `STAR`.
 3. The reference genome will be sliced into bins of a pre-determined size (e.g. 1Mb).
 4. SNPs are called based on the alignment `.bam` files generating one VCF file per sample.
 5. SNPs are filtered based on a depth threshold.